tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/image.md

 TensorFlow provides functions to adjust images in various ways: brightness, contrast, hue, and saturation.
 Each adjustment can be done with predefined parameters or with random parameters picked from predefined intervals.
 Random adjustments are often useful to expand a training set and reduce overfitting.

+If several adjustments are chained it is advisable to minimize the number of redundant conversions by first converting the images to the most natural data type and representation (RGB or HSV).

 - - -